Jeff Kennett: Hawthorn FC presidency

 He stepped down at the end of his second three-year term in 2011, he also changed the club's constitution so that presidents could only serve two 3-year terms.

 Second stint

-In what Niall described as a "stunning return", Kennett was announced as the president of the Hawthorn Football Club on 4 October 2017 following the sudden resignation of the incumbent president Richard Garvey.
+In what Fox Footy described as a "stunning return", Kennett was announced as the president of the Hawthorn Football Club on 4 October 2017 following the sudden resignation of the incumbent president Richard Garvey.
 Garvey had taken criticism on the hiring and later sacking of club CEO Tracey Gaudry.
 Kennett subsequently appointed Justin Reeves as the club's new CEO.

 On 4 October 2017 he announced that he would serve the position for a full 3-year term.

 Soon after his re-appointment, Kennett and the club released a vision statement outlining the future of the club up to 2050.
 The first five-year strategic plan titled 'Dare to be Different' will drive the club's priorities from 2018 to 2022.